Skip to content

 4. Develop a Content Plan

-After you’ve set clear goals and established your target audience, it’s time to put this research into action.
+After you’ve set clear goals and established your target audience, it’s time to implement this research.
 To get started, consider the hottest trends and what types of content resonate with your audience.
 Some examples of content include infographics, blog posts, and YouTube videos.

 Ask yourself...does your audience prefer long-form content over 2,000 words?
 Do they often share videos?
-Are they social activity?
+Are they social activities?
 These are a few examples of questions to ask while analyzing audience trends.

 Use an Editorial Calendar

 Creating an editorial calendar is a great way to keep track of how and when content is published.
-Using content scheduling apps allow you to input a series of posts ahead of time, which post on specific days and times.
+Content scheduling apps allow you to input a series of posts ahead of time that posts on specific days and times.

 Diligent management will reveal how your content plan is working to achieve your goals.
 Timing is everything when it comes to planning your editorial calendar.
 Don’t forget to include important events like conferences, holidays, and sales, as these present opportunities for generating content.
 Though it may not be part of your overall content marketing strategy, it still provides a broader and diverse range of content.